pk-20/DeepLab_Caffe2/README.md

 </p>
 -This Mobile Net version is good for implementation on mobile devices with model size around 10MB.

--Xception Net version (not currently ported) gives even better accuracy at cost of model size and processing time.
+-Xception Net version (not currently ported) gives better accuracy at cost of model size and processing time.